-Please be aware that the most accurate level of emissions will be achieved by providing real consumption data, not by area example district heating.
+You should provide data on externally purchased or supplied heating/cooling energy, for example district heating.
 Please note that district heat is NOT heat delivered by your locally installed boiler (as it will show up in electricity consumption or fuel consumption), just as district cooling is NOT chilled water purchased from a local chiller or air conditioning unit (cases encountered, for example, in rented offices).
 Do not include heating energy that comes from renewable energy sources (or abbreviated RES).
 It does not generate emissions in Scope 2.